dhellmann/pymotw-3/source/threading/index.rst

 ====================

 While some resources need to be locked so multiple threads can use them, others need to be protected so that they are hidden from threads that do not "own" them.
-The :func:`local()` function creates an object capable of hiding values from view in separate threads.
+The :func:`local` class creates an object capable of hiding values from view in separate threads.

 .. literalinclude:: threading_local.py
     :caption: